-- 4. Pick up on the tonneau cover and fold it back into the second panel. - 5.
-Pick up on the cover and fold it back into the third panel. - 6.
-Once in the third panel position pull down on the 3 second set of clamps on both driver and passenger sides to the semi clamped position.
+- 4. Pick up on the tonneau cover and fold it back onto the second panel. - 5.
+Pick up on the cover and fold it back onto the third panel. - 6.
+Once in the third panel position pull down on the second set of clamps on both driver and passenger sides to the semi clamped position.